jakeyjakeyy/dfchronicles-dev/README.md

     - **navbar.css & navbar.js**

       Main element and functionality of the navbar app.
 This changes what is displayed in the Browser app.

+  - ### **src/utils**

+    Parent folder for utilities used in the processing of XMLs and making API requests.

+    - **loadfromclient**

+      Parent folder for processing the XMLs.
+Converts XML data into succinct JSON data ready to send to OpenAI API.

+    - **generations.js**

+      The main file for handling backend API requests relating to viewing generations and any other related action such as favoriting and commenting on a generation.

+    - **getgen.js & getgen.test.js**

+      Handling API calls to the backend server to create a new generation from user data.
+Testing file to ensure getgen.js works properly with varying responses from the API.

+    - **getuser.js**

+      Handles API calls to return relevant user data for the UserPage app.
+Returns a user's favorites, comments, and generations.

+    - **refreshtoken.js & refreshtoken.test.js**

+      Handles API calls to return a valid token to the user.
+Testing file to ensure refreshtoken.js is working as intended.

 ## Running the web app